af-ai-center/bert/README.md

 # BERT
-Code and Swedish pre-trained models for BERT
+Code and Swedish pre-trained models for BERT.

 ## What is BERT?